-HYGEOS manages and contributes mainly to this project which is operated in partnership with the Laboratoire d'Optique Atmosphérique.
+HYGEOS managed and contributed mainly to this project which was operated in partnership with the Laboratoire d'Optique Atmosphérique.

 A retrieval method based on optimal estimate approach (see poster) has been designed, prototyped and tested using simulated METimage and real MERIS data.
-This includes the following steps:
+This included the following steps:

 - A sensitivity study and information content analysis corresponding to METimage channels characteristics.
 This study was necessary to derive an error budget for the retrieved parameters.
 It was also the starting point for the definition of the forward model to be used in the retrieval.

 - The definition of a pertinent physical forward model and the set of physical parameters that can be retrieved (or only varied during the retrieval: non-retrieved parameters).

 - The computation/optimisation of the corresponding Look-Up Tables to be used as the forward model during the retrieval.